buraksatar/buraksatar.github.io/_pages/about.md

 * 03/2022: A journal extension to be submitted.
 * 01/2022: Successfully passed my Qualification Exam (QE).
 * 12/2021: Volunteering in NeurIPS 2021.
-* 09/2021: Our first paper is also accepted by [ICCV 2021 Workshop](https://sites.google.com/view/srvu-iccv21-workshop) on Structured Representations for Video Understanding under the published track.
+* 09/2021: Our first paper is also accepted by [ICCV 2021 Workshop](https://sites.google.com/view/srvu-iccv21-workshop) on Structured Representations for Video Understanding under the published work track.
 * 07/2021: Attended [PAISS 2021](https://project.inria.fr/paiss/), and presented a poster.
 * 05/2021: One paper accepted by ICIP 2021.
 * 01/2020: Started to do PhD in School of Computer Science and Engineering, NTU.